Sellina95/bloomberg-surveillance-research/README.md

 # Independent Market Research Pipeline

-Automated research pipeline with point-in-time source integrity, evidence grounding, and validation gates — transforming long-form market commentary into structured daily research briefs.
+An evidence-grounded market intelligence system designed to identify decision-relevant narratives, separate signal from information noise, and preserve the evidence behind each research conclusion.

 🔗 **[Live Research Site](https://sellina95.github.io/bloomberg-surveillance-research/)**

-An independent research-engineering project for converting long-form Bloomberg Surveillance source material into structured institutional market briefs.
+## The Research Problem

+Institutional market commentary contains hours of macro, policy, cross-asset, and market views every day.

+The challenge is not simply summarizing that information.

+**The challenge is identifying which narratives matter, which are noise, where institutional views agree or conflict, and preserving the evidence behind those conclusions.**

+This project builds a reproducible research workflow around that problem, combining point-in-time source integrity, evidence grounding, structured cross-guest synthesis, and explicit validation gates.

+## Why I Built This

+My experience in Global Markets Operations at Bank of America gave me exposure to the institutional market environment and the importance of timely, reliable information across the trade lifecycle.

+As I moved deeper into independent macro and cross-asset research, I became interested in a different problem: how institutional market information can be filtered, challenged, and transformed into decision-relevant research without losing the evidence behind it.

+I built this project independently to explore that problem systematically.

+## Explore

+- **Live Research Desk** — View the current daily research output
+- **Project Portfolio** — Research objective, architecture, and project story
+- **Technical Methodology & Validation** — Continue below

-> **Independent project:** This repository is not affiliated with or endorsed by Bloomberg.
-Bloomberg Surveillance is used solely as a source program for research.
-Public outputs contain paraphrased research synthesis; source transcripts and evidence-rich intermediate data are kept outside the public publication layer.
+> **Independent project:** This repository is not affiliated with or endorsed
+> by Bloomberg.
+Bloomberg Surveillance is used solely as a source program for

-## Purpose
+> independent research.
+Public outputs contain paraphrased research synthesis;
+> source transcripts and evidence-rich intermediate data remain outside the
+> public publication layer.

+---

 This project is designed to reduce the time required to review long-form institutional market commentary while preserving the context needed for